Android

 6 Mins read

-At a media forum on Thursday, July 8, 2010, at the Allen & Co’s Sun Valley conference, Google executives Larry Page and Sergey Brin informed Journalists that Steve Jobs was re-writing Android’s history to align with Apple’s interests.
+At a media forum on Thursday, July 8, 2010, at Allen & Co’s Sun Valley conference, Google executives Larry Page and Sergey Brin informed Journalists that Steve Jobs was re-writing Android’s history to align with Apple’s interests.
 They argued that contrary to Steve Jobs’s claims, Google worked on Android long before the iPhone was launched in 2007.

 Like Apple, Google has achieved success with its Android-powered smartphones as sales have continued to rise dramatically.
 A confirmation of Android’s growth could be gleaned from the positive comments made by Google’s Senior VP of Product Management, Jonathan Rosenberg, in July 2010.
 According to Mr. Rosenberg, 160 000 Android-based devices are being activated daily.
-He stated that Android search grew by 300 percent in the first half of 2010, with strong growth expected to continue in the second half.
+He stated that Android search grew 300 percent in the first half of 2010, with strong growth expected to continue in the second half.

 Interestingly, another measure of Google’s Android phone success could be seen from positive figures posted by HTC, the Taiwanese smartphone manufacturer, in the second quarter of 2010.
 In July 2010, the company announced that its net income rose by 33 percent for the second quarter, and total revenue was 58 percent more than last year’s figures.
 According to the Wall Street Journal, for the second quarter of 2010, HTC made a $268 million profit.

-A pointer to the smartphone market’s future will look like is contained in the recent report published by IDC, a market intelligence company.
-According to IDC’s analysis by 2013, Symbian will be the number one mobile OS worldwide, while Android will be the No. 2.
+The recent report published by IDC, a market intelligence company, contains a pointer to the smartphone market’s future.
+According to IDC’s analysis, by 2013, Symbian will be the number one mobile OS worldwide, while Android will be the No. 2.
 IDC predicts that Android may likely achieve the fastest growth of any mobile operating system ever.

-854 posts
+899 posts

 About author